Perfectly personalized yoga in Winnipeg

 Prenatal yoga addresses the common discomforts like fatigue, back and shoulder pain, sciatica, shortness of breath, and headaches.
 Studies have suggested that practicing prenatal yoga can improve sleep, reduce stress and anxiety, increase the strength, flexibility and endurance of the muscles needed for giving birth and it could also help to prevent complications.

 Katja has been teaching yoga and prenatal yoga for over 11 years.
 She was personally trained and certified in pregnancy yoga by one of the most renowned yoga teachers in Europe, Patricia Thielemann, founder and owner of Spirit Yoga Berlin.
-Katja is also a trained Childbirth Educator (Lamaze-accredited).
+Katja is also a Lamaze Certified Childbirth Educator (LCCE).

 Weekly PREGNANCY YOGA classes at Birth Roots Winnipeg: Wednesdays 5.15–6.15pm.